wcm-io/io.wcm.site-api.processor/src/site/markdown/usage.md

 ### Configuring built-in processors

-You can enable each of the built-in processors by providing an OSGi configuration:
+You can enable the built-in processors by providing an OSGi configuration:

 ```
   io.wcm.siteapi.processor.impl.index.IndexProcessor